 Atrial Fibrillation: the silent killer

 Atrial Fibrillation relates to an irregular heartbeat.
-Detecting Atrial fibrillation (AFib) is critically important.
+Therefore, detecting Atrial fibrillation (AFib) is critically important.
 Atrial fibrillation increases heart failure incidence, and stroke is one of the most common chronic diseases.

 According to the Center for Disease Control (CDC), three percent of the population suffers from AF.
 Every year, 454,000 people are hospitalized in the United States due to AF, and this condition is responsible for 158,000 deaths each year.

 Wearables and smartwatches will never be the gold standard for electrocardiograms.
-Just look at them as a first step in the right direction to regain control of your health.
+Instead, look at them as a first step in the right direction to regain control of your health.

 These quick ECGs will never replace a 12-leads recording EKG performed in clinical settings.
-Somehow, detecting early signs of heart diseases is key for preserving your health and planning a visit to the doctor.
+Yet, somehow, detecting early signs of heart diseases is key for preserving your health and planning a visit to the doctor.